garylirocks/quickrefs/azure-networking-dns.markdown

 ### DNS forwarding rulesets

 - A ruleset can have up to 1000 DNS forwarding rules
-- A ruleset can be linked to up to multiple virtual networks in the same region
+- A ruleset can be linked to multiple vNets in the same region
   - vNet could be in another subscription
   - CAN'T be in another region
+- A ruleset must be associated with **at least one** outbound endpoint
 - A single ruleset can be associated with up to 2 outbound endpoints belonging to the same DNS Private Resolver instance
   - CAN'T be associated to multiple private resolver instances